 See the Ancient Art Museum Visitor's Guide.

-Millionaire Joe Berardo spent part of his fortune on art, and the result is this museum with an outstanding collection of modern and contemporary art.
-There are works by Andy Warhol, Picasso, Magritte, Dali, Paula Rego and many other names of modern European and American art.
+Millionaire Joe Berardo spent part of his fortune on art, and the result was a museum with his name, presenting an outstanding collection of modern and contemporary art.
+The museum was renamed in 2023 with the addition of other collections, but there are still works by Andy Warhol, Picasso, Magritte, Dali, Paula Rego and many other names of modern European and American art.

 Housed in a former power plant and a new building which is itself a work of art, this museum presents temporary exhibitions of international contemporary art.
 You may walk on top of the iconic building, for a wonderful view of the river and 25 de Abril Bridge.

 This exceptional museum is Lisbon’s most beautiful.
 It’s in a magnificent 16th-century convent that became a stunning tribute to 500 years of the art of the decorative tile.
 Tile art is found in all Mediterranean cultures, but only Lisbon has a museum completely devoted to it, as it was in Portugal that it achieved the greatest prominence.
 In addition to national productions, it has some extraordinary pieces from the Netherlands and Spain.